Tecatech/key-derivation-function/README.md

-# Tool for generating cryptographic keys using Key Derivation Function
+# Tool for generating cryptographic keys using Key Derivation Function (KDF)